 When you signed up, you agreed to follow our TACOS, and one of the things you agreed to was not to infringe other people's copyright.
-When you upload content to our service, you are asserting to us that you have the right to make that material available.
-So on the one hand, we have you, who we have a contract and a relationship with, promising us that your content is legitimate, and on the other we have some random person we've never met who has no relationship with us making a claim that it isn't.
-Our first inclination, under those circumstances, is obviously to believe the person we know and trust, which is you.
+When you upload content to our service, you assert that you have the right to make that material available.
+So, on the one hand, we have you, who we have a contract and a relationship with, promising us that your content is legitimate.
+On the other, we have some random person we've never met who has no relationship with us claiming that it isn't.
+Under those circumstances, our first inclination is to believe the person we know and trust: you.
 For that reason, we do not interpret receipt of a DMCA notification as prima facie evidence that you have done something wrong.

-However, that's not the way the DMCA takedown process works.
-Our judgment and opinion don't really enter into it.
+However, that's not how the DMCA takedown process works.
+Our judgment and opinion don't enter into it.
 By issuing a DMCA takedown notice, the claimant is swearing under penalty of perjury that their claim is true and accurate.
-For that reason, the law requires us to go through the notice-and-takedown process, even if the notification looks like complete bunk to us.
+For that reason, if a notification meets the legal standard, the law requires us to go through the process, even if the situation looks completely bogus to us.
 (Unfortunately, civil perjury is a criminal charge, and we're not aware of even one case where a US prosecutor could be bothered to bring that charge in response to an abuse of the DMCA, due in part to the difficulty in proving that the DMCA abuse was intentional and not "an accident.")

 Once you have disabled access to the allegedly infringing content, let us know that you've done so.
 When you do so, you must indicate which of these three courses of action you wish to take:

 - You accept the allegation of infringement, and you will not restore the infringing content, file a counter-notification, or make any additional infringing content available in the future.

 - You do not accept the allegation of infringement, but you do not wish to restore the allegedly infringing content or file a counter-notification.

 - You do not accept the allegation of infringement and that you intend to file a counter-notification under the Act.